Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/bones.rst

    | Hotkey:   :kbd:`E`, :kbd:`Shift-E`

-When you press the :kbd:`E` key, for each selected tip (either explicitly or implicitly), a new bone is created.
+When you press :kbd:`E`, for each selected tip
+(either explicitly or implicitly), a new bone is created.
 This bone will be the child of "its" tip owner, and connected to it.
 As usual, once extrusion is done, only the new bones' tips are selected, and in grab mode, so you can place them to your liking.
 See Fig. Extrusion example.

 .. list-table::
    Extrusion example